Erdiko/erdiko/index.md

         <div class ="col-sm-4" >
           <b class ="glyphicon glyphicon-retweet" > </b>
-          <h2>Recycle</h2 >
+          <h2>Remix / Recycle</h2 >
-            <p>Erdiko can act as a middleware framework, hence the name which means middle in the Basque language (Euskara).
-If you need to mash-up multiple applications/frameworks like Drupal, Magento, WordPress, and Zend into a unified application then you have come to the right place.</p>
+            <p>Erdiko can act as a middleware framework, hence the name which means 'middle' in the Basque language (Euskara).
+Use Erdiko if you need to mash-up multiple applications/frameworks like Drupal, Magento, WordPress, and Zend into a unified application.</p>
         </div>

         <div class ="col-sm-4" >